|

 Craft Workshops

-Library The club has a good lending library in geology, rocks, minerals and lapidary skills.
-Field Trips One-day or weekend trips to nearby collecting sites are arranged throughout the year.
-Members also participate in field trips offered by the California Federation of Mineralogical Societies, or the North Bay Field Trips Association.
+Field Trips Current members may attend one-day or weekend trips to nearby collecting sites throughout the year.
+Members may also participate in field trips offered by other clubs in the California Federation of Mineralogical Societies.
 Shows Our annual show, Recreation with Rocks, is held at the Los Altos Civic Center, Youth Center on One San Antonio Road, Los Altos, California, in late October.
 We have exhibits of club crafts and collections and sales of polished stones, rock critters, cutting materials and mineral specimens.
-Board Meetings Board meetings are now held the 2nd Thursday after the general meeting.
+Board Meetings Board meetings are usually held the 1st Thursday of most months.
 The location is announced in the newsletter.
-Non-Profit Status We are a non-profit, educational club.
-We are currently in the process of updating our legal status.
-At the current time, donations are not tax-deductible.
+Non-Profit Status We are a 501c3 non-profit, educational club, donations are tax-deductible, EIN 94-6095152.
 Click Here for information on how to send money to our club.
 Privacy Policy Click Here to read how we value and protect your privacy! |